 Let’s run through a brief history of smallpox and the associated vaccines.
 It’s actually pretty interesting stuff.

 Smallpox absolutely ravaged the world in older times.
 It was a leading medical and life expectancy issue plaguing the entire world.
-We have largely eradicated smallpox worldwide (until anti-vaxxers inevitably bring it back with their stupidity).
+We have largely eradicated smallpox worldwide.
 The only two known viruses left alive are heavily guarded in US and in Russia.

 In 1796, national hero Edward Jenner discovered the first cure [vaccine] for smallpox.
 He discovered that milkmaids who originally caught cowpox never contracted smallpox.
 This effectively showed that the milkmaids developed a resistance to the “pox” virus through cowpox that eventually could fight off a systemic smallpox infection.
 In short, getting sick with cowpox was a vaccine against future smallpox.
 Jenner’s used this insight to create the first vaccine, beginning the fight against the smallpox pandemic.